JariusBedward-8841640/DataStreamVisualization_Workshop_Team_3/README.md

 ## 📋 Requirements
-- Python 3.7+
+- Python 3.11 or 3.12
 - Jupyter Notebook
-- Pandas, Matplotlib, Seaborn
+- Pandas 2.3.2, Matplotlib, Seaborn
 - psycopg2` or `psycopg2-binary` package for PostgreSQL connection
-- A active **Neon.tech** project and database connection string
+- An active **Neon.tech** project and database connection string
 - Add any other specific dependencies

 ##  🎯  How to Run